 The protective cover of the van shielded my new issue of agoraphobia.
 Agoraphobia may not be the correct term because I don’t REALLY fear crowds.
 The fear is of running into a person who thinks that I should have been able to see them, though I can’t!

 The fact that I am blind in my right eye came into play for the first time with intimidating paralysis, you know, because of unfamiliar territory.
 Look, I can drive just fine—mirrors, you know?
 However, it’s walking in crowds that poses the huge problem, no mirrors.

-> Another example: road rage is off the charts in Salt Lake city too.
-I supposed without all of that repression going on of behavior, people let off the steam wth their two-ton vehicles!
+Another example: road rage is off the charts in Salt Lake City!
+I supposed with all of that repression going on of behavior, people let off the steam with their two-ton vehicles!

-> Phoenix does not have that problem.
+Phoenix does not have that problem.
 Utah people, Mormons, are different.
 I felt like I was coming out of Babylon on top of the self-consciousness of my physical limitations.
 Like a lighthouse, I just had the one light peering out into the darkness.
 Ships could see me, but I could only see what my light shined on, which was not much.
 Again, I had found something else to be anxious about.

 It had been a trying day thus far.
 Every arrow that the adversary threw at my emotional state landed with complete accuracy preparing me for the whirlwind that I would find myself in within hours.
 The only light spot was Russ.